EHS 2000 Series - Position Specific

 EHS 2015 Bloodborne Pathogens

-This in-class training is designed for all employees who may be exposed to blood and body fluids during the performance of their work and who require a basic understanding of bloodborne pathogens, prevention of occupational exposure, and exposure follow-up.
+This training is designed for all employees who may be exposed to blood and body fluids during the performance of their work and who require a basic understanding of bloodborne pathogens, prevention of occupational exposure, and exposure follow-up.
 This course is for custodial and other employees and staff who manage or clean up spills of human blood or other potentially infectious materials and bodily fluids.

 EHS 2022 Permit-Required Confined Spaces